-Violinist Aaron Jacobs is in high demand as a soloist and chamber and orchestra musician throughout Illinois.
-During the past eight years he has performed as concertmaster or principal second violin for eleven different orchestras in Central Illinois.
+As a performer, Aaron is in high demand as a soloist and chamber and orchestra musician.
+During the past decade he has performed as concertmaster or principal second violin for twelve different orchestras throughout Illinois.
 As an active chamber and solo recitalist, Aaron has performed throughout the United States and Europe, and has been the featured soloist for orchestras in Ohio and Illinois.
 He has also been the recipient of several honors and awards, and a prizewinner at international competitions.
 In duo with his wife and pianist, Tatiana Shustova, performances of recent years have ranged from concert halls in the Midwest and East Coast to Italy and Russia.
+Tatiana and Aaron currently reside in Urbana, IL, with their two sons, Pavel and Mikhail.

 Aaron holds a Bachelor of Music degree in music education and an Artist’s Certificate in violin performance from Bowling Green State University in Ohio, a Master of Music degree in violin performance and string pedagogy from Northwestern University, and a Doctor of Musical Arts degree in violin performance and literature from the University of Illinois at Urbana-Champaign.